Fiat Chrysler and Peugeot speed up work to close the merger

-PARIS, April 9 (Reuters) - Working groups at car makers Fiat Chrysler (FCA) and Peugeot’s owner PSA are speeding up work on closing their alliance deal despite the coronavirus crisis, PSA chief executive officer Carlos Tavares said in an internal note seen by Reuters.
+PARIS (Reuters) - Working groups at car makers Fiat Chrysler (FCA) (FCHA.MI) and Peugeot’s owner PSA (PEUP.PA) are speeding up work on closing their alliance deal despite the coronavirus crisis, PSA chief executive officer Carlos Tavares said in an internal note seen by Reuters.

 Tavares also said in the note the working groups were also speeding up work on synergies.